Roy Jenkins: Social Democratic Party (1981–1987)

-In 1986 he won The Spectators Parliamentarian of the Year award.
+In 1986, he won The Spectators Parliamentarian of the Year award.
 He continued to serve as SDP Member of Parliament for Glasgow Hillhead until his defeat at the 1987 general election by the Labour candidate George Galloway, after boundary changes in 1983 had changed the character of the constituency.
-After his defeat was announced, The Glasgow Herald reported that he indicated he would not stand for parliament again in the future.

-In 1986 appeared his biography of Harry S. Truman and the following year his biography of Stanley Baldwin was published.
+After his defeat was announced, The Glasgow Herald reported that he indicated he would not stand for parliament again.
+In 1986, his biography of Harry S. Truman was published and the following year his biography of Stanley Baldwin was published.

 Peerage, achievements, books and death (1987–2003)

 From 1987, Jenkins remained in politics as a member of the House of Lords as a life peer with the title Baron Jenkins of Hillhead, of Pontypool in the County of Gwent.
 Also in 1987, Jenkins was elected Chancellor of the University of Oxford.
 He was leader of the Liberal Democrats in the Lords from 1988 until 1997.

-In 1988 he fought and won an amendment to the Education Reform Act 1988, guaranteeing academic freedom of speech in further and higher education establishments.
+In 1988, he fought and won an amendment to the Education Reform Act 1988, guaranteeing academic freedom of speech in further and higher education establishments.
 This affords and protects the right of students and academics to "question and test received wisdom" and has been incorporated into the statutes or articles and instruments of governance of all universities and colleges in Britain.Campbell, Roy Jenkins: A Well-Rounded Life, p.
 657.

-In 1991 his memoirs, A Life at the Centre, was published by Macmillan, who paid Jenkins a £130,000 advance.
+In 1991, his memoirs, A Life at the Centre, was published by Macmillan, who paid Jenkins a £130,000 advance.
 He was magnanimous to most of those colleagues with whom he had clashed in the past, except for David Owen, whom he blamed for destroying the idealism and cohesion of the SDP.
 In the last chapter ('Establishment Whig or Persistent Radical?') he reaffirmed his radicalism, placing himself "somewhat to the left of James Callaghan, maybe Denis Healey and certainly of David Owen".
 He also proclaimed his political credo: